nrepl/nrepl/README.md

 ## License

-Copyright © 2010 - 2017 Chas Emerick and contributors.
+Copyright © 2010 - 2018 Chas Emerick, Bozhidar Batsov and contributors.

 Licensed under the EPL.
 (See the file epl.html.)